This article originally appeared on the National Alliance for Eating Disorders’ blog. It’s a 5-minute read.

 Provide mental health benefits

-From self-assessment tests to teletherapy to clinical visits, we provide our members with tailored care around the globe.
-Please request a demo today to find out how Spring Health can support you and your colleagues.
+From self-assessment tests to coaching, teletherapy, and so much more, we provide our global members with tailored care that’s precisely right for them.
+Request a demo today to find out how Spring Health can support you and your colleagues.